jacoblauxman/aa-capstone/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This is a fullstack clone project bringing together the backend and frontend to approximate a recreation of AirBnB and some of their site's main features
+This is a fullstack e-commerce site inspired and based off 'GameStop', with an emphasis on core app features needed for a complete user experience

 <p align="right">(<a href="#readme-top">back to top</a>)</p>